arut/nginx-dav-ext-module/README.rst

     # dynamic module
     $ ./configure --with-http_dav_module --add-dynamic-module=/path/to/nginx-dav-ext-module

-.. important:: Trying to compile nginx with this module but without ngx_http_dav_module_ will result in compilation error.
+Trying to compile nginx with this module but without ngx_http_dav_module_ will result in compilation error.

 Requirements